Posted by Gary on February 29, 2012

 Sin does more harm than we ever imagine before committing it.
 One of the devil’s great deceptions is that he doesn’t allow us to see where our disobedience will ultimately lead or the harm it will do to us spiritually, to our lives, to our families and friends.
 Broken marriages, diseased bodies, lost trust, lost jobs, these are just a few of the items in the pile of mess which is our lives.
 By the way, if you think this is all morbid and you are doing just fine, let me remind you that you’re dying.

 By God’s grace, a person finally comes to the place where they begin to see the damage they have done through their actions (or lack thereof).
-Sometimes the realization of the mess we have made can be overwhelming. it is not uncommon for people to lose hope, to become convinced that nothing can be done to repair what they have broken.
+Sometimes the realization of the mess can be overwhelming.
+At such times it is not uncommon for people to lose hope, to become convinced that nothing can be done to repair what they have broken.
 Some sadly choose to end their lives only to find that they have not escaped despair but in most cases, have entered a far more terrible, eternal, despair.

 WAIT!
 There is more to read… read on »